msu-cmse-courses/VIP_website/_projects/7_project.md

 # Design & User Experience Lab (DUX)

-The **Design and User Experience Lab (DUX)** is an upstart community of designers and developers at Michigan State University.
+The **Design and User Experience Lab (DUX)** is a community of designers and developers at Michigan State University.
 It’s the organizational home of the UXMS program capstone and a place where students can come together with faculty and corporate partners to build new user interfaces

 ---